mikra01/sharedmempool/README.md

 ### tests
 to compile and run the tests type
-"nimble sharemempool_tests" within the projects main directory after cloning the repository.
+"nimble test" within the projects main directory after cloning the repository.
 The tests itself are not installed via the nimble installation